To juice or not to juice? In the past few years, the craze has swept across the world with more and more people hopping on the juicing bandwagon.

 Many fans of the juice diet hope their juice will act as a liquid skin elixir.
 There are hundreds of recipes for juice that will give you glowing youthful, perfect skin.
 But do these recipes actually work?

 Beauty influencers claim that including juices in their diets gives them naturally radiant complexions.
 They claim that juice provides the body with crucial nutrients that help the body to “flush out toxins” and build healthier skin cells.
-This is not quite accurate as the liver and kidneys are responsible for removing toxins, not the skin.
-From a medical perspective, there is no such thing as a skin cleanse.
+Juices might reduces pimples and other skin issues primarily because of the shift from unhealthy foods to better quality foods.
+If you ate the fruits instead of juicing results will be similar.

 Drinking juice regularly will help provide the skin with more nutrients.
 However, if you are replacing solid fruits and vegetables with juice, you won’t notice any difference.
 If you are already eating the recommended amount of fruit and vegetables in your diet, you are already giving your skin all of the possible benefits from these nutrients anyway.